mintster/jangles/README.md

 Java Jangles is a project featuring java application functions like caching, logging, the data provider pattern, web services, user authentication and other common practices.
 It has client projects like [Jangles-Web](https://github.com/mintster/jangles-java-web) which references Java Jangles Core.
 Jangles also serves as a vehicle for me to transfer many of the coding patterns from my 10+ years of .NET to Java.

+Jangles also serves as the backend to my NixMash Wicket-Bootstrap application currently in development and soon to be on GitHub.

 ###  Jangles Features Documentation

 Java Jangles is documented extensively at <http://nixmash.com.> Here is a list of Jangles posts to date: